Biz-mark/Quicksilver/README.md

 ## Installation

-Open Settings in your control panel of your OctoberCMS website.
+Open Settings in the control panel of your OctoberCMS website.
 Go to Updates & Plugins and in search bar type "Quicksilver".
-Install it by clicking on icon.
+Install it by clicking on the icon.

 ## Configuration